Supreme Court to decide legality of Trump travel ban

 WASHINGTON (Reuters) - The U.S. Supreme Court on Friday set up a major showdown over presidential powers, agreeing to decide the legality of President Donald Trump’s latest travel ban targeting people from six Muslim-majority countries.

-The conservative-majority court is due to hear arguments in April and issue a ruling by the end of June on whether the policy violates federal immigration law or the U.S. Constitution’s prohibition on religious discrimination.
+The conservative-majority court is due to hear arguments in April and issue a ruling by the end of June on whether the ban violates federal immigration law or the U.S. Constitution’s prohibition on religious discrimination.
 Trump’s policy, announced in September, blocks entry into the United States of most people from Chad, Iran, Libya, Somalia, Syria and Yemen.

 The legal fight involves the third version of a contentious policy Trump first sought to implement a week after taking office in January 2017.

-The Supreme Court, which is handling a series of closely watched cases during its current term, signaled on Dec.
-4 it was likely to uphold the ban when, on a 7-2 vote, it let it go into full effect while legal challenges by the state of Hawaii and others continued.
-Lower courts had partially blocked the ban.
+The Supreme Court, which is tackling a series of consequential cases during its current term, signaled on Dec.
+4 it was likely to uphold the policy.
+After lower courts had partially blocked it, the Supreme Court on a 7-2 vote let the ban go into full effect while legal challenges by the state of Hawaii and others continued.

 The Republican president has said the policy is needed to protect the United States from terrorism by Islamic militants.